-A: Completed subscription requests are not accepted by us before the later of (i) two business days before the first business day of each month and (ii) three business days after we make the transaction price (including any subsequent revised transaction price) publicly available by posting it on our website at www.starwoodNAV.reit and filing a prospectus supplement with the SEC (or in certain cases after we have delivered notice of such price directly to you as discussed above).
+A: Completed subscription requests will not be accepted by us before the later of (i) two business days before the first calendar day of each month and (ii) three business days after we make the transaction price (including any subsequent revised transaction price) publicly available by posting it on our website at www.starwoodNAV.reit and filing a prospectus supplement with the SEC (or in certain cases after we have delivered notice of such price directly to you as discussed above).
 As a result, you will have a minimum of three business days after the transaction price for that month has been disclosed to withdraw your request before you are committed to purchase the shares.

-O: Will I receive distributions and how often?
+Q: Will I receive distributions and how often?

-A: We have declared and intend to continue to declare distributions based on record dates established by our board of directors and have paid and intend to continue to pay such distributions on a monthly basis.
-See "Selected Information Regarding Our Operations-Distributions" for information on our distributions.
-Any distributions we make are at the discretion of our board of directors, considering factors such as our earnings, cash flow, capital needs and general financial condition and the requirements of Maryland law.
+A: We intend to declare distributions based on record dates established by our board of directors and to pay such distributions on a monthly basis commencing with the first full calendar quarter after the escrow period concludes.
+The escrow period will conclude no earlier than when we receive purchase orders for at least the minimum offering amount of \$150 million (including purchase orders by Starwood Capital, its affiliates and our directors and officers, which purchases are not limited in amount) and our board of directors determines to authorize the release of the escrowed funds.
+Prior to the end of the escrow period, Starwood Capital or one of its affiliates will invest \$5 million in Class I shares.
+Shares purchased by Starwood Capital, its affiliates and our directors and officers will be purchased for investment purposes only and not for resale.
+You will not begin receiving distributions until at least one calendar quarter after such time.
+Any distributions we make will be at the discretion of our board of directors, considering factors such as our earnings, cash flow, capital needs and general financial condition and the requirements of Maryland law.
 As a result, our distribution rates and payment frequency may vary from time to time.
-You are not entitled to receive a distribution if your shares are repurchased prior to the applicable time of the record date.
+You will not be entitled to receive a distribution if your shares are repurchased prior to the applicable time of the record date.

-The discretion of our board of directors as to the payment of distributions is directed, in substantial part, by its determination to cause us to comply with the REIT requirements.
-To maintain our qualification as a REIT, we generally are required to pay aggregate annual dividends to our stockholders equal to at least 90% of our REIT taxable income, determined without regard to the dividends-paid deduction and excluding net capital gains.
+Our board of directors' discretion as to the payment of distributions will be directed, in substantial part, by its determination to cause us to comply with the REIT requirements.
+To maintain our qualification as a REIT, we generally are required to make aggregate annual distributions to our stockholders of at least 90% of our REIT taxable income, determined without regard to the dividends-paid deduction and excluding net capital gains.
 See "Description of Capital Stock-Distribution Policy" and "Material U.S. Federal Income Tax Considerations."

-The per share amount of distributions on Class T shares, Class S shares, Class D shares and Class I shares differ because of different allocations of class-specific stockholder servicing fees.
-Specifically, distributions on Class T shares and Class S shares are lower than Class D shares, and Class D shares are lower than Class I shares because we are required to pay higher ongoing stockholder servicing fees with respect to the Class T shares and Class S shares (compared to Class D shares and Class I shares) and we are required to pay higher ongoing stockholder servicing fees with respect to Class D shares (compared to Class I shares).
+The per share amount of distributions on Class T, Class S, Class D and Class I shares will likely differ because of different allocations of class-specific stockholder servicing fees.
+Specifically, distributions on Class T and Class S shares will be lower than Class D shares, and Class D shares will be lower than Class I shares because we are required to pay higher ongoing stockholder servicing fees with respect to the Class T and Class S shares (compared to Class D shares and Class I shares) and we are required to pay higher ongoing stockholder servicing fees with respect to Class D shares (compared to Class I shares).